top of page

 Author Biography

-With a passion for lifelong learning, Elizabeth, a Civil Engineering graduate from the University of Waterloo (1981), holds two Masters: an EMBA from the Richard Ivey School of Business (2005) and an Masters of Theological Studies from the University of Toronto (2014).
-She is also a graduate of the Rotman School of Business Corporate Director Accreditation program.
+Elizabeth and her husband, Bruno, live in Mississauga, Ontario.
+She has held senior roles in global corporations in engineering management.
+A Civil Engineering graduate from the University of Waterloo (1981), Elizabeth holds two Masters: an EMBA from the Richard Ivey School of Business (2005) and a Masters of Theological Studies from the University of Toronto (2014).
+She is also a graduate of the Rotman School of Business Corporate Director Accreditation program and is passionate about lifelong learning.

 Author Bio: CV